A Leap among Quantum Computing and Quantum Neural Networks: A Survey: Qubit and Quantum Computational Models

-An interesting result coming from the GM paradigm is that not all gates are \quotes{fundamental} for computations.
+An \h{exciting} result coming from the GM paradigm is that not all gates are \quotes{fundamental} for computations.
 Indeed, as it happens in the classical case, there is a set of quantum gates, named \textit{universal}, that can be used to approximate to arbitrary accuracy any quantum circuit~\citep{nielsen2002quantum}.
 The Hadamard (H), Controlled-NOT (CNOT), phase (S), and $\pi/8$ (T) gates constitute a universal quantum computation set of gates.
-Although the S-gate can be constructed from the T-gate, it is typically assumed as a component of the universal set due to its large usage in fault-tolerant circuit construction.
+Although the S-gate can be constructed from the T-gate, it is typically \h{considered an element of the universal set due to its extensive} usage in fault-tolerant circuit construction.

-As we mentioned above, a circuit is made of a sequence of gates acting on a given set of qubits.
+As mentioned above, a circuit is made of a sequence of gates acting on a given set of qubits.
 To characterize a circuit, two metrics are typically reported, namely, the \textit{width} and the \textit{depth}.
-The first one refers to the number of qubits involved in the calculations, while the second one represents the longest path in the circuit resembling the largest number of operations applied to a given qubit from the beginning to the end of the computations.
+The first one refers to the number of qubits involved in the calculations, while the second one represents the longest path in the circuit, resembling the largest number of operations applied to a given qubit from the beginning to the end of the computations.
 In~\autoref{fig:gate_circuit}, we report an example of a circuit in which we applied single- and two-qubit gates.
 Specifically, the circuit represents one of the most famous algorithms in the scientific community called the Deutsch's algorithm~\citep{deutsch1992rapid}, which determines if a given Boolean function $f:\{0,1\}^n\to \{0,1\}$ is balanced or constant.

 As we can see from~\autoref{fig:gate_circuit}, a quantum circuit is depicted as a set of qubits, represented by lines, to which the gates (squares) are applied, and where the order from left to right represents the flow of time.
 However, it is worth noting that there is not an actual \quotes{flow} of the qubits in a quantum device.
 Indeed, the state of qubits at each given time represents the state of the QPU, while gates are the transformations applied to them to change the device's status.